-Trust Board Annual Review 2019
+Trust Board Annual Review 2020

-We have agreed that an annual review of the effectiveness of the Trust Board be conducted with Members and that the review should focus on the following questions from the SMART Scheme of Delegation.
+The Trust conducts an annual review of the effectiveness of the Trust Board with Members.
+The review focuses on the following questions from the SMART Scheme of Delegation and previously agreed with Members:

 - 1. Does the Trust Board reflect the ethos and values of SMART and is the performance of the Trust in line with its stated ethos, vision and values? - 2.
 Is the Trust Board effectively fulfilling its core governance functions? - 3.
 Is there a clear vision for the Trust and is progress being made against the strategic aims being pursued to realise this vision? - 4.
-Are senior leaders being held to account for the performance of the Trust? - 5.
-Is financial oversight sound?
-Are there significant financial risks facing SMART in terms of overall viability, the viability of individual schools, or other financial risks of which the Members should be aware? - 6.
-Are there significant risks to standards and outcomes for children facing SMART overall, or within individual schools (including but not exclusively schools at risk of an Ofsted RI or Category judgement)?
-Is
+Are senior leaders being held to account for the performance of the Trust?